-While performing the duties of this job, the employee is occasionally exposed to wet and/or humid conditions and outside weather conditions.
-The noise level in the work environment is usually moderate.
+- While performing the duties of this job, the employee is occasionally exposed to wet and/or humid conditions and outside weather conditions. - The noise level in the work environment is usually moderate. - Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.